mmalolee/Calories_App/readme.md

 ## Problem Description

 The goal of this project is to create and train a machine learning model to estimate the number of calories burned during running based on a user's physiological data.
-The final model is implemented in a web application built using **Streamlit**, allowing users to estimate burned calories based on:
+The trained model is integrated into a web application built using **Streamlit**, allowing users to estimate burned calories based on:

-- predicted running duration (in minutes),
+- running duration (in minutes),
 - heart rate (beats per minute),
 - body temperature (°C),
 - and gender.